 Ambiance is arguably the most important trait of a successful public space, a fact that no good interior designer takes for granted.
 The Bresco Chocolate shop in Barcelona, Spain, created by designer Desafra, is a stellar example of a chocolate store interior design done right.

-The craftsmanship of this supermarket gives it a dignified appeal, simultaneously allowing the product to be appreciated as well as the architecture and history of the space.
+The craftsmanship of this supermarket gives it a dignified appeal, simultaneously allowing the product to be appreciated, as well as the architecture and history of the space.

-Also, take a look at “Branding By Interior” e-book, the only book written on this subject at this time.
-It brings insight on how you can turn your business into a market-dominating competitor by using human cognitive responses.
+Also, take a look at the “Branding By Interior” e-book, the only book written on this subject at this time.
+It brings insight into how you can turn your business into a market-dominating competitor by using human cognitive responses.